|Tips & Tricks

 protein.
 Vets are starting to go a different way than recommending a lot protein diet as that's not suitable for a

 carnivore, they need the protein!
 This is a good alternative to feeding something other than prescription diets.

 Tip #6: A lot of cats won’t eat chunky or shredded food.
 They love those particular brands yet they only lick up

-and leave the food part.
+the gravy and leave the food part.
 Try using a blender or food processor.
 Simply put the whole can of food in the

 processor and it makes a nice pate.
 Pour the gravy over the pate afterwards.
 You can also try using any leftover

 and mix it with a little bit of another brand they like and again blend it or put it in the food process.
 This really

 Tip #7: This is a useful tip a member learned on line.
 For those of us who are out of the house all day, when